How to identify the dead cone in the top-quark jet: Introduction

-In this paper we investigate again the potential of the angular analysis, but our main aim is the study of feasibility to observe the dead cone effect from the suppression of the high momenta in the top quark fragmentation.
-Such a study is less dependent on the determination of the initial top quark direction as required in the angular analysis.
-This study is based mainly on Pythia 8.3 MCEG \cite{Bierlich:2022pyt,Sjostrand:2014zea}.
-The generator provides the initialization of the process according to the amplitude of a QCD matrix element and the generation of a parton cascade with a final transition to hadrons according to the Lund hadronization approach \cite{Andersson:1983ia}.
-In addition we want to follow the main arguments also within the simplified treatment based on leading order perturbation theory, especially \cite{Orr:1992uv}, and also on the results from the Modified leading logarithmic approximation~\cite{Dokshitzer1991Basics} with the important concept of ``angular ordering"~\cite{Ermolaev:1981cm,Mueller:1981ex} built in which provides some analytical results on the jet evolution.
+In this paper, we investigate again the potential of angular analysis with a focus on the phenomenological appearance of the decay process $t\to bW$ superimposed on the gluon emission process in $t\to tg$.
+However, our main aim is the study of the feasibility of observing the dead cone effect from the suppression of the high momenta in the top-quark fragmentation.
+Such a study is less dependent on the determination of the initial top-quark direction as required in the angular analysis.
+This study is based mainly on the \textsc{Pythia}~8.3 MCEG~\cite{Bierlich:2022pyt,Sjostrand:2014zea}.
+Event generation is performed using the default configuration, in which matrix-element corrections are enabled; these corrections significantly improve the description of gluon emission off heavy quarks and are important for an accurate modeling of the dead-cone effect~\cite{Alwall:2014hca}.
+Subsequently, a parton cascade with a final transition to hadrons is generated according to the Lund hadronization approach~\cite{Andersson:1983ia}.
+In addition we want to follow the main arguments also within the simplified treatment based on leading order perturbation theory, especially~\cite{Orr:1992uv}, and also on the results from the MLLA~\cite{Dokshitzer1991Basics} with the important concept of ``angular ordering"~\cite{Ermolaev:1981cm,Mueller:1981ex} built in, which provides some analytical results on the jet evolution.
 In Section~\ref{sec:theory}, we discuss some of the theoretical tools and results used in this analysis.
-In section~\ref{sec:angularstructure} we investigate the angular structure of top production events and study how well the top-quark radiation can be separated from the other processes, whereby we also address some aspects of hadronization.
-This study will motivate our procedure in the study of the momentum distributions and their separation from ``background".
-The momentum distributions obtained in this way will be compared to the MLLA expectations, thereby following and extending our previous analysis of c- and b-quark jet production~\cite{Kluth:2023umf} (Section~\ref{sec:momenta}).
-For this analysis, we apply the Pythia 8.3 MCEG~\cite{Bierlich:2022pyt} in its standard version.
-For hadrons we include charged and neutral particles as provided by the MC.
-The consequences of the finite width $\Gamma_t$ of the top quark on the soft particle production are investigated based on a modified version of Pythia 8.3 in Section~\ref{sec:finite_width}.
-We consider here the reaction $e^+e^- \to t \bar t$ at the c.m.s.\ energy $\sqrt{s}=1$~TeV which may become available in a future collider.
-Some aspects of the application to top quark jets in pp collisions are considered in Section~\ref{sec:pp}.
+In section~\ref{sec:angularstructure} we investigate the angular structure of top-quark production events and study how well the top-quark radiation can be separated from the other processes, whereby we also address some aspects of hadronization.
+This investigation will motivate our procedure in the study of momentum distributions and their separation from ``background".